Accessibility for Microsoft Word documents

 - Be careful with colour contrast – never use similar colours next to each other.
 A white background with black font is the best colour contrast you can get.

-- Don’t rely on colour exclusively to convey meaning, for example, the line graph below uses colour to denote different trends but some readers (for example, colour blind people) may not be able to recognise the distinction.
+- Don’t rely on colour exclusively to convey meaning.
+Some readers (for example, colour blind people) may not be able to recognise the distinction.
 Use patterns and symbols to define different meanings in addition to colour.

 Table of contents